^

 • microvascular decompression;

-With episodic form and relatively easy flow, lithium carbonate and verapamil have a good effect, if necessary, a combination of these drugs is possible.
-With more severe current (more than five attacks per day, longer duration of pain beam - more than 2 months), the use of anticonvulsants and gabapentin is indicated.
+In case of episodic form and relatively mild course, lithium carbonate and verapamil have a good effect, if necessary, a combination of these drugs is possible.
+In case of more severe course (more than five attacks per day, long duration of pain bundle - more than 2 months) the use of anticonvulsants and gabapentin is indicated.

-Difficulty is the treatment of a chronic form of bundle headache.
-If these approaches are ineffective in chronic form, glucocorticoids may be used.
-Along with surgical methods for the treatment of chronic form of chronic headache resistant to other forms of therapy, neurostimulation methods are used: deep stimulation of the posterior hypothalamic region, stimulation of the large occipital and vagus nerve (Shoenen, 2007).
+Treatment of chronic cluster headache is difficult.
+If the above approaches are ineffective, glucocorticoids may be used for chronic cluster headache.
+Along with surgical methods, neurostimulation methods are used to treat chronic cluster headache that is resistant to other types of therapy: deep stimulation of the posterior hypothalamic region, stimulation of the greater occipital and vagus nerves (Shoenen, 2007).
 According to the first few studies conducted in Europe, the duration of remission after hypothalamic neurostimulation can reach 9 months.
-Due to the invasive nature of these interventions and the likelihood of complications, careful selection of patients for this type of treatment is necessary.
-Currently, the criteria for selecting patients with a bundle headache for neurostimulation are under development.
+Due to the invasive nature of the above interventions and the likelihood of complications, careful selection of patients for this type of treatment is necessary.
+Currently, criteria for selecting patients with cluster headache for neurostimulation are under development.

 You are reporting a typo in the following text: